 Differently from the method just presented herein utilizing the $PDT$, the former method possesses the extra logarithmic parametric integral above.
 In this particular case, we could have set $\mu^{2}=m^{2}$ inside the residual logarithm integral, but since the extra term has a coefficient proportional to $m^{2} u^{3}$ a simplified version of the flow equation on the vertex part $\tilde{\Gamma}_{R}^{(2)}(p, u, m)$ would produce instead the following equation

-Therefore, although we can still apply the ultraviolet regime to get rid of the first term in the $rhs$ of the last equation, the presence of the pole in $\epsilon$ (which is dominant even in the ultraviolet regime) prevents $\Gamma_{R}^{(2)}$ to have a scaling regime.
-This signals an inconsistency of the unconventional minimal subtraction method at three-loop order.
-Note that the present method utilizing $PDT$ does not suffer of this pathology.
+Therefore, although we can still apply the ultraviolet regime to get rid of the first term in the $RHS$ of the last equation, the presence of the pole in $\epsilon$ (which is dominant even in the ultraviolet regime) prevents $\Gamma_{R}^{(2)}$ from having a scaling regime.
+This undesirable state of affairs signals an inconsistency of the unconventional minimal subtraction method in three-loop order.
+Note that the present $PDT$ method does not suffer from this pathology.
 The $CS$ equation is valid at all orders in perturbation theory.
-In a generic loop order, the argument outlined here up to three-loops explicity for the vertex part $\Gamma_{R}^{(2)}$ can be extended utilizing similar arguments.
-We start with the bare mass $\mu_{0}$, define the bare mass at $(L+1)th$-loop order as the value of the bare vertex $\Gamma^{(2)}$ at zero external momentum.
-The replacement $\mu_{0}^{2} = \mu^{2} + ...$ which eliminates all tadpole diagrams up to $(L+1)th$-loop order.
-This vertex part can be dealt with by using $PDT$ such that all the mass dependent terms reduce only to the tree-level value.
-With the definition of $(L+1)th$-loop order renormalized mass, this vertex part at $(L+1)th$-loop order as well as the other two primitively divergent vertex parts at $Lth$-loop order can all be renormalized by minimal subtraction as described.
+In a generic loop order, the argument outlined here up to three-loops explicitly for the vertex part $\Gamma_{R}^{(2)}$ can be extended utilizing similar arguments.
+We start with the bare mass $\mu_{0}$, and define the bare mass at $(L+1)th$-loop order as the value of the bare vertex $\Gamma^{(2)}$ at zero external momentum.
+The replacement $\mu_{0}^{2} = \mu^{2} + ...$ eliminates all tadpole diagrams up to $(L+1)th$-loop order.
+This vertex part can be dealt with by using $PDT$ such that all the mass-dependent terms reduce only to the tree-level value.
+With the definition of $(L+1)th$-loop order renormalized mass, this vertex part at $(L+1)th$-loop order and the other two primitively divergent vertex parts at $Lth$-loop order can all be renormalized by minimal subtraction as described.
 Consequently, all the multiplicatively renormalized vertex parts can be renormalized by minimal subtraction and satisfy the above $CS$ equation.